Paying bills is stressful for one in five Aussies

 The five bill payer personalities

-Experienced and capable with their finances – but not obsessive.
+Big picture organisers Experienced and capable with their finances - but not obsessive.
 They seek convenience alongside security.

-Don’t manage their finances proactively and many lack the confidence to do so.
+Life jugglers Don't manage their finances proactively and many lack the confidence to do so.
 They are keen for simple processes with customer support and information.

-Rigorous in managing their finances.
+Rigid record keepers Rigorous in managing their finances.
 Most have an effective system and keep a record of what they pay.
 They are less likely to report financial stress.
 They prioritise security and are less likely to want on-the-go functionality.

-Often pay bills at the very last minute or after the due date, and see them themselves as disorganised.
+Mobile and evolving Often pay bills at the very last minute or after the due date, and see them themselves as disorganised.
 This group report financial stress and many log in to their banking app at least once a day.

-This group are aged 25 and under, and many still live with their parents.
+Novice and emerging This group are aged 25 and under, and many still live with their parents.
 They are much less engaged with financial matters and less likely to be fully responsible for household bills.
 The bills they do get are less likely to come as paper bills or attached in an email.

 Which bill paying personality are you?
 Let us know in the comments.